Builtins

 Semantics¶

-builtin returns a value of type type
+The @type_of builtin returns a value of type type describing the

 evaluated type of the input expression.